-This portion of our website has been created to assist and support St. John's faculty in developing faculty-led programs.
-The Office of Global Studies (OGS) serves as a resource to help develop academically rich, culturally grounded, and distinctively Vincentian study abroad programs.
+The Office of Global Studies (OGS) serves as a primary resource to help develop academically rich, culturally grounded, and distinctively Vincentian study abroad programs.
+This portion of our website has been created to assist and support St. John's faculty in developing their own faculty-led programs abroad.
 Though program types vary, faculty-led offerings typically take place during traditional breaks in the academic calendar—during January intersession and the summer.
-That said, many options are possible, including “embedded” programs that use semester-length classes based in NYC as an intellectual springboard for 7-14 day experiential education experiences abroad.
+That said, many options are possible, including “embedded” programs that use semester-length classes based in NYC as an intellectual springboard for one- to two-week experiential education experiences abroad.

-As a St. John’s faculty member, we invite you to consider our campuses in Rome, Paris—and our location in Seville—as your academic “home bases” abroad.
-Our local staff can help you develop programs from the ground up, helping you imagine possibilities using local connections.
-We also gladly accept proposals for programs to destinations throughout the world.
+As a St. John’s faculty member, we invite you to consider our campuses in Rome, Paris—and our location in Seville—as your academic and cultural “home bases” abroad.
+Our local staff can help you develop programs from the ground up, helping you imagine further possibilities using local connections.
+We also gladly accept proposals for programs to other destinations throughout the world.

 So what’s next?

 - Please read the faculty handbook as a starting point.
 You’ll find lots of detailed information on proposal timing, responsibilities, and the joys of leading a program.
 In addition, we’d encourage you to read Prof. Meghan Clark’s piece in America Magazine, “Solid Foundations,” that discusses the theoretical and practical links between Catholic social teaching and well-designed experiential education programs abroad.

 - Please use the short-term proposal form to submit your ideas.
 The deadline for winter programs—and spring “embedded” programs—is March 15, while the deadline for summer programs—and fall “embedded” programs—is August 15.